astoilkov/use-local-storage-state/readme.md

 ## Why

-There are similar hooks.
-These are the reasons why this one is better:
+Few other libraries also try to abstract the usage of localStorage into a hook.
+Here are the reasons why you would consider this one:

 - Uses `JSON.parse()` and `JSON.stringify()` to support non string values.
 - SSR.
 Supports server-side rendering.
 - Well tested.
 100% coverage.